Fort Pulaski National Monument/Bridge

 Traffic Control / Affects to Public

-The southbound lane on the existing bridge is closed for the duration of the bridge construction on November 29, 2016.
-Traffic signals are installed at each end of the existing bridge to control traffic flow in the northbound lane.
+The southbound lane on the new bridge is now opened to one lane operation.
+Traffic signals are installed at each end of the project to control traffic flow.
 Wait time should be no greater than four minutes.

 This project was awarded on May 27, 2016.
 Work began the week of November 28, 2016.
 Construction is expected to be completed in May 2018.